ClementNerma/NightOS/docs/specs/kernel/hardware.md

 * USB components are enumerated through the USB protocol stack

 Some components may not be detected through these though, such as some legacy ISA devices, which will be detected through a set of methods like ACPI enumeration or simply checking UART serial ports.

-## Connection-specific device descriptor

-All hardware components (devices) expose a normalized identifier whose format depends on the connection type (PCI-Express, SATA, ...).
-This identifier is called the _connection-specific device descriptor_ (CSDD).

-Its size can vary up to 256 bytes.

 ## Connection interface identifier